SALP Chapter 5

 "Sing for me, Princess of Raphlang."

-Her world no longer existed anywhere.
+Her world existed nowhere now.

-"I'm not, I'm not anything like an angel.
-I truly hate singing..."
+"I'm not...
+I'm not anything like an angel.
+I really hate singing..."

-["An angel sleeps in Lake Eründel."]
+'An angel sleeps in Lake Eründel.'

-["Remember.
-The angel can see everywhere the snow and rain touch."]
+'Remember.
+The angel can see everywhere the snow and rain touch.'

-A lake.
+The lake.

 "...Angel of Eründel."

-I want to know too.
-What Auntie and Vigo knew.
-What they felt.
+'I want to know too.
+The things Aunt Louise and Vigo knew.
+The things they felt.'

-BOOM!
+Kwang!
 An explosion sounded and the lake water surged up toward her.

 3. Hermea